LuChatri/spreadsheet-crypto/README.md

      - Hex, Base64, and Base32 formats
      - Anything supported by [the hashify API](https://hashify.net/).
 - Number Manipulation
   - naiveFactorization - Find all factors of a number.
-Not optimized.
+Suitable for numbers within JavaScript's integer limit of 2^53-1.
   - naivePrimeFactorization - Find the prime factors of a number.
-Not optimized.
+Suitable for numbers within JavaScript's integer limit of 2^53-1.